Dance World Cup – 2025 Rules – Updated September 2024

 MiniGLV Mini Large Group Song and Dance 11+ 3 MIN 30 SEC 9 years and under

-MiniGLH Mini Large Group Street Dance and Commercial 11+ 3 MIN 9 years and under
+MiniGLH Mini Large Group Street Dance 11+ 3 MIN 9 years and under

 CHILDREN – 13 YEARS AND UNDER